PavelKriz/LBP_GIMP_plugin/README.md

 ### LBP

-LBP is a method of obtaining the symptoms on which other LBP methods are based.
+LBP is a method of obtaining the features on which other LBP methods are based.
 The plugin displays the LBP values ​​according to Figure 1.
 Each color has its own meaning.

 The following diagram explains the meaning of each RGB channel when displaying LBP.
 The colors explain what part of the environment affected the given LBP value.
 Each color channel thus displays the value as if the LBP sum was calculated only for points from the given neighborhood.
 Neighboring points mean neighboring points.
 It all depends on the number of neighboring points.
 Additional color channels are displayed or not displayed depending on the number of adjacent points.
 For 24 contiguous points, there are 8 contiguous points for each color channel.
 However, if the number of neighboring points was only 19 then the red channel for the first eight points in the direction of the arrows, the green channel for the next eight points and finally for the remaining 3 points the blue channel.
 Thus analogous to other numbers of neighboring points.
 <figure>